Ceasar/Encyclopedia/src/Syntactic_category.rst

 Identifying nouns.

-1. If the word can fit in the frame [the _].

-2. Add -s to make the word plural
+1. Can add -s to make the word plural

+2. Can fit in the frame [the _].

 3. Can function as subject in the frame  [the _ is/are nice].

+.. todo: obviously this misses Proper nouns

 Verb (V)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~